qwx9/strangepg/strawk.md

 Once done it discards the new branch and new allocations.
 Errors within evaluated expressions do notcause the program to exit.

+#### Values stored as 64bit integers

+Standard awk stores numerical values as double-precision floating point numbers (and strings).
+To avoid imprecision with large numbers, writing out raw bytes and performing bitwise operations, the basic type is now 64-bit integers instead.
+Values are converted automatically to floating point if they are floating point constants, are used in arithmetic expressions involving floats or functions which take floats (such as `exp()`, `log()`, `cos()`, etc.), or are explicitely cast using the new `float()` function.
+`rand()` remains the same, returning floating point numbers in the range [0,1).

 #### Bitwise operations

 Unlike typical approaches to add these to the language,